XSEDE/ipf/docs/INSTALL.md

    b) pip install -install-option="-prefix=$PREFIX_PATH" amqp-1.4.9-py2.py3-none-any.whl
      (where $PREFIX_PATH is your AMQP_PATH, i.e. the place you want to install the amqp lib)

-3. Install the XSEDE version of the Information Publishing Framework (ipf-xsede):
+3) Install the XSEDE version of the Information Publishing Framework (ipf-xsede):
    a) Download the .tgz file from http://software.xsede.org/production/ipf/ipf-xsede/latest/
    b) Untar this file into your install directory.
 The result will be a directory hierarchy under

     $ INSTALL_DIR/ipf-VERSION.

-4. As the user created in step 1), configure the ipf_workflow script in $ INSTALL_DIR/ipf-VERSION/ipf/bin
+4) As the user created in step 1), configure the ipf_workflow script in $ INSTALL_DIR/ipf-VERSION/ipf/bin
-   a) Set PYTHON to be name of (or the full path to) the python interpreter you wish to use
+   a) Set PYTHON to be name of (or the full path to) the Python interpreter you wish to use
    b) If you installed Python amqp into a non-default location, set AMQP_PATH to be the path where you installed it and uncomment this line and the following line that sets PYTHONPATH
-   d) Run '$INSTALL_DIR/ipf-VERSION/ipf/bin/ipf_workflow sysinfo.json'.
+   c) Run '$INSTALL_DIR/ipf-VERSION/ipf/bin/ipf_workflow sysinfo.json'.
 The workflow steps should run, but you may see failures related to host and/or site names.

 ## Updating a previous IPF installation